pensjonatus/flash-fiction/blog/the-book.md

 ---
-title: 'The Book'
+title: The Book
 date: '2015-05-16'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I am a writer, maybe that is why my dreams are so stable and complete, like